needle-mirror/com.unity.cloud.gltfast/Documentation~/ExportRuntime.md

 > Note: The `GLTFast.Export` namespace can only be used if you reference both `glTFast` and `glTFast.Export` Assemblies in your [Assembly Definition][asmdef].

-Here's a step-by-step guilde to export a GameObject hierarchy/scene from script
+Here's a step-by-step guide to export a GameObject hierarchy/scene from script

 - Create an instance of `GLTFast.Export.GameObjectExport`
 - Add content via `AddScene`